 The success of fellows in the program will be based upon attendance, effort, professionalism, patient care and enthusiasm.

-We have fellows who have succeeded in academics as well as many who are very successful in private practice.
-The feedback from employers and our trainees is that our fellows are very well-trained, competent and confident in practicing allergy, asthma and immunology.
+The program has graduated fellows who have succeeded in academics as well as many who are very successful in private practice.
+The feedback from employers and trainees is that fellows are well-trained, competent and confident in practicing allergy, asthma and immunology.

 - Gain an understanding of the breadth of patients cared for by allergists in different settings and with a variety of issues.

-- Develop an appreciation of the care of patients with chronic illnesses (e.g. asthma, chronic urticaria) and those with acute illness (e.g. acute sinusitis), and the complexities of managing both.
+- Develop an appreciation of the care of patients with chronic illnesses such as asthma and chronic urticaria and those with acute illness such as acute sinusitis, and the complexities of managing both.

-- Reinforce and develop your history gathering and physical diagnostic skills.
+- Reinforce and develop history-gathering and physical diagnostic skills.

-- Develop skills necessary to communicate with PCP and subspecialists.
+- Develop skills necessary to communicate with primary care providers and subspecialists.

 - Be able to deliver superior oral presentations.

-- Be able to perform percutaneous skin tests, patch test, drug challenge, bee sting testing, skin biopsy, rhinolaryngoscopy, immune assessments, immunotherapy, drug challenges and desensitizations and spirometry.
+- Be able to perform percutaneous skin tests, patch tests, drug challenges, bee sting testing, skin biopsy, rhinolaryngoscopy, immune assessments, immunotherapy, drug challenges and desensitizations and spirometry.

 - Be able to read scientific literature in the field and successfully publish in an allergy/immunology journal.